Main content starts here, tab to start navigating

 ---

 In its inaugural year, Kamonegi was named Restaurant of the Year by Seattle Metropolitan Magazine, Best New Restaurants of 2018 by the Seattle Times, among the 20 Best Restaurants in Seattle by Conde Nast Traveler, one of America’s Best New Restaurants by Eater critic Bill Addison, and a Top 50 Nominee for America’s Best New Restaurants by Bon Appetit.
-Chef Soma was named as one of Food and Wine Magazine’s "Best New Chefs 2019", and was a semi-finalist for the James Beard Awards "Best Chef - Northwest" the same year.
+Chef Soma was named as one of Food and Wine Magazine’s "Best New Chefs 2019", was a finalist for the James Beard Awards "Best Chef - Northwest" the same year, and a Rising Star StarChef in 2020.

 Frequently Asked Questions